Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the Dürer Kert| ©Kaihsu Tai

-Unlike the other ruin bars on the list, Dürer Kert is not located in the Jewish quarter but in Kelenföld, a district that saw the light of day in the 1970s.
-Although it is a bit far from the center, you can get here by taking a trolleybus or a bus.
-The trip takes about 30 minutes but I assure you it's worth it.
+Unlike the other ruin pubs on the list, Dürer Kert is not located in the Jewish quarter but in Kelenföld, a district that saw the light of day in the 1970s.
+Although it is a bit far from the center, you can get here by trolleybus or bus.
+The journey takes about 30 minutes, but I assure you that it is worth it.

-On the banks of the Danube stands a building with a unique history.
-Before the arrival of the Soviets it was a boarding school run by the French nuns of Sacré Coeur.
-With the establishment of the Hungarian People's Republic, the nuns left the building, which was destined for the big shots of the communist nomenklatura.
+Visiting Budapest at night is a must and even more so on the banks of the Danube.
+Right here stands a building with a unique history.
+Before the arrival of the Soviets it was a boarding school managed by the French nuns of the Sacré Coeur.
+With the establishment of the Hungarian People's Republic, the nuns left the building, which was destined for the communist nomenklatura.
 Today it houses a dingy bar that has become a Mecca for punk, metal and trash fans.
 Its concerts animate the nights of Budapest since 2008.

 It also has pinballs, ping pong tables, lounges with sofas and an old bus transformed into a rest area.
-Dürer Kert has a subsidiary: Dürer Part, a small bar on the beach of Lupa.
-This beach is located on Lake Lupa, a destination just a few kilometers from the Hungarian capital.
-It is the perfect place both for drinks and outdoor sports.
+Dürer Kert has a subsidiary: Dürer Part, a beach bar on Lupa beach.
+This beachfront is located on Lake Lupa, a destination just a few kilometers from the Hungarian capital.
+It is the perfect place for both drinks and outdoor sports.
 If you are interested in activities outside the city, I recommend you to read the post about the best excursions from Budapest.

 • Opening hours: the concert space is open only if there are events scheduled.
-Before planning your visit, I recommend consulting the official website of Dürer Kert.
+Before planning your visit, I recommend you consult the official website of Dürer Kert.

 Visiting Szatyor Bár| ©My Map of Budapest